bhubauer/cricket/README.md

 cricket
 =======

 Cricket is a newly open sourced, yet very rich and mature PHP web application framework.
+Cricket has been used for more than 5 years on internal projects and we've designed to share the love!

 Cricket applications are built with Page and Component classes that are analogous to a desktop application's Window and View hierarchy.